PabloOQ/pr1/README.md

 ## References

-The notes uploaded in the virtual classroom made by the teachers - Modesto and Daniel
+The guide uploaded in the virtual classroom made by the teachers - Modesto and Daniel

 ## Final view